Manila Polo Club: Early years: American period

 The Manila Polo Club was incorporated on August 18, 1909 by American William Cameron Forbes, who would start serving as Governor-General of the Philippines within the same year.
 Forbes was a polo enthusiast who owned two polo fields in his estate in Boston, envisioned the club as a venue for polo and leisure for "gentlemen of a certain class" assigned to work in the Philippines like himself.
 Forbes is credited for establishing the first polo field in the Philippines and served as delegate of the club until the outbreak of World War II.
 The clubhouse was inaugurated on November 27, 1909.

-The original location of the clubhouse was situated on land acquired by Forbes himself using his own money, along Calle Real (now F.B.
-Harrison Avenue) in Pasay.
+The original location [modern day Barangay 1 & 2 (Hacienda de Maytubig beside along Estero de Maytubig)] of the clubhouse was situated on land acquired by Forbes himself using his own money, Between Calle Real (now F.B.
+Harrison Avenue) and Cuyegkeng, Goquilay & Lim-an Streets, Barangay 1 and 2, Pasay.
 The club's membership was primarily American in its early years, and also had foreigners with different nationalities as its members.
 Complying with Forbes's original intention for the club, less than 20 percent of the club at that time were native Filipinos.

 Aside from being a key figure in the club's establishment, Forbes also aided the growth of the club's reputation internationally due to his work as a writer and contributor for polo magazines published outside the Philippine islands.
 One of the high profile guests of the club in the pre-World War II era was then Prince of Wales Edward VIII, who played a polo match with an American team at the MPC's clubhouse.

 In July 1922, the Manila Polo Club became a member of the United States Polo Association, which led to the organization of the Far Eastern Circuit, which saw the participation of several army camps.

 In the 1930s, a dispute regarding the application of an aspirant member caused a schism.
 The club voted against the membership application of Manuel Nieto, a colonel who served as an aide to then-Philippine President Manuel Quezon, which caused the Elizalde brothers to resign their membership with the club and found the Los Tamaraos Polo Club in 1937.